nfdi4cat/pid4cat-model/docs/tools.md

 pid4cat is a Python package for

 - interacting with the pid4cat API to create, read and update pid4cat identifiers and their metadata.
 - validating pid4cat metadata against the pid4cat-model schema.

-## pid4cat gateway API
+## pid4cat API

 A REST API server that provides the endpoints to create, read and update pid4cat identifiers.
-It handles authentication of the sub name assigning authorities (SNAAs) and related validation.
+It handles authentication of the SNAAs and SNAA-related validation.

-The source code of the software is not yet available as open source put there are plans to releasing it in the future.
+The source code of the software is not yet available as open source but there are plans to release it in the future.

 For usage instructions, see [pid4cat API](#pid4cat-api).